lkellner/harmonyiknodes/README.md

 <b>Installing the plugin</b>

-Download the files, unzip them and copy them into Toon Boom Harmony's plugin folder.
+Download the files, unzip them and copy the IKHub and IKSelector folders into Toon Boom Harmony's plugin folder.
 Administrator permission will be required. e.g.

 ![image](https://user-images.githubusercontent.com/11638171/183882052-99fc4d62-2499-4222-9668-a8cff886f02b.png)